 What is the hysteroscopy procedure like?

 Hysteroscopy is usually performed on-site at Cary OB/GYN.
 You’ll get anesthesia (typically local) to prevent pain, and you may also take a medication to aid in relaxation.
 Your OB/GYN inserts a speculum into your vagina, and then gently dilates your cervix to insert the hysteroscope into your uterus.

 Your OB/GYN flushes either carbon dioxide or saline into your uterus to expand it and enhance their view.
 After viewing your inner uterus in detail through the hysteroscope, your OB/GYN can use additional specialized surgical tools to remove growths if needed.
 Finally, your OB/GYN withdraws the hysteroscope, and the procedure is complete.

 What is recovery like after hysteroscopy?

 Hysteroscopy is usually an outpatient procedure, and you can return home shortly afterward.
 You may have some cramping and bleeding.
 This is normal, and your OB/GYN will advise you regarding effective pain relief.
 Most patients feel better after a few days or less.

 No, a hysteroscopy doesn’t damage your fertility.
 In fact, it might help.
 For example, if you’re struggling with infertility because of suspected fibroids or endometriosis, hysteroscopy can definitively diagnose the problem and remove the growths, so you conceive without barriers.

 You can count on the Cary OB/GYN team for hysteroscopy and other minimally invasive procedures that identify issues and solve problems, with minimal downtime.
-Book your appointment using the online scheduler or by phone now.
+Contact us today to schedule your appointment at the office nearest you.